9 MIN READ

 Here, you can use The Marketing Mix and 4 Ps to lay the foundation for your marketing strategy, and to help build awareness of your brand.

 Additionally, you're likely to have different groups of customers, with different wants and needs and with different potential levels of profitability.
-It helps to use market segmentation here, so that you can focus your marketing strategy on delivering offerings targeted at the distinct groups of people most likely to engage with your brand.
+It helps to use market segmentation or the STP model here, so that you can focus your marketing strategy on delivering offerings targeted at the distinct groups of people most likely to engage with your brand.

 Your customers will also want to know how your brand fits with their wants and needs.
 Price is important here: if the price is too high, customers won't buy your product.
 If the price is too low, they might assume that quality matches the low price.